 Several studies have investigated the influence of a paleolithic type diet comprising lean meat, fruits, vegetables, and nuts, and excluding food types such as dairy, legumes, and cereal grains, on health.
-Two of these studies have been covered in past issues of the ERD (Issue 8 & Issue 6), both of which showed that a paleo diet was superior to a conventional diet in the treatment of metabolic syndrome and type 2 diabetes.
+Two of these studies have been covered in past issues of the NERD (Issue 8 & Issue 6), both of which showed that a paleo diet was superior to a conventional diet in the treatment of metabolic syndrome and type 2 diabetes.
 However, positive results from paleo diet studies do not imply that benefits were due to gluten exclusion.

 No research outside of the current study author’s lab has investigated mechanisms behind the potential obesogenic effects of gluten consumption.
 However, a meta-analysis of 45 prospective cohort studies and 21 randomized-controlled trials found that whole-grain consumers were at a lower risk of type 2 diabetes, cardiovascular disease, and weight gain, and whole-grain interventions led to favorable effects on glycemic control and blood lipids.
 These findings are also supported by the American Society for Nutrition position statement.
 The majority of this research compares whole grains to refined grains, both of which have the same gluten content.
 That being said, it’s difficult to pin down the effects of wheat, especially when the majority of evidence is observational in nature and hence subject to many confounders.